-where $n_0$ is the today (i.e., $z=0$) rate at break luminosity $L_b$.
+where $n_0$ is the present-day (i.e., $z=0$) rate at the break luminosity $L_b$.
 GRBs are jetted sources, thus only the GRB jets pointing at the planet can be harmful.
-Here $n_0$ is the observed (not collimation corrected) rate an L the isotropic equivalent luminosity. n$_0$ is the ratio between $\rho$ (i.e., cosmological rate at z=0, Table \ref{tab:1}) and the integral of $\phi(L)$ with unit normalization.
-We assume that LGRBs and SGRBs have a distribution of characteristic duration centered around $\tau$ of 20s and 2s respectively \citep{1993ApJ...413L.101K}.
+Here $n_0$ is the observed rate (not corrected for collimation) and L is the isotropic equivalent luminosity (see \S 3.4 for details). n$_0$ is the ratio between $\rho$ (i.e., the cosmological rate at z=0, Table \ref{tab:1}) and the integral of $\phi(L)$ with unit normalization.
+We assume that the LGRB and SGRB distributions have a characteristic duration centered on $\tau$ of 20s and 2s, respectively \citep{1993ApJ...413L.101K}.
 The energy (necessary to calculate the fluence) is derived from the luminosity $L$ assuming that the burst with a duration $ \tau$ has a triangular shape.
-This is farly good approximation for SGRBs while it is an oversemplification of the complexity of LGRBs light curves.
+This is a fairly good approximation for SGRBs but an oversemplification of the complexity of LGRB light curves.
 For long and short GRBs we adopt the parameter values reported in Table \ref{tab:1}.